pivotal-cf/docs-build-service/installing.md

 ### Install the UAA client

 The users of Pivotal Build Service are configured on a UAA.
-In order to talk with UAA, Pivotal Build Service must have a client configured.
-To configure this client we recommend using `uaac` tool
+In order to interact with UAA, Pivotal Build Service must have a UAA client configured.
+To configure this client we recommend using `uaac` tool.

-1) Install `uaac` tool on your machine, run the following command
+1) Install `uaac` tool on your machine, run the following command:

   ```bash
   gem install cf-uaac
   ```